 History has shown that passwords aren’t always enough.
-Cybercriminals can guess commonly used passwords, find passwords that have been written down or shared, or deploy brute force attacks that use a script to enter all possible password combinations.
-2FA works to mitigate these threats by adding an additional layer of identity verification.
-The most common platforms for deploying a 2FA solution include:
+Cybercriminals can guess commonly used passwords, find passwords that have been written down, or deploy brute force attacks that use a script to enter all possible password combinations.
+Even passwords that are over six characters in length and contain a mix of upper and lowercase letters, numbers, and symbols aren’t 100 percent secure.
+Two-Factor Authentication (2FA) works to mitigate these threats by adding an additional layer of identity verification.